NatronGitHub/NatronGitHub.github.io/about.md

 These badges should not be used to identify Natron in film credits, when crediting the program please use our full logo as distributed in the brand assets package.

-## Community

-## License

 ## FAQs

-**Q: Is Natron free?**
+### Is Natron free?

-Yes, Natron is free, not only free of cost but also free of user limitations.
-You are welcome to do (basically) whatever you want with it and the source code.

-**Q: Can I sell Natron?**

-Yes, as long as you share your copy of Natron under the same license Natron itself uses (which means anyone must have the right to freely view the source code of your product version of Natron).
-However, we would still advise against selling Natron.
+Yes, Natron is free and due to its GPL license it always will be.

-**Q: What can Natron do?**
+### What can Natron do?

 Natron is specialized around 2D compositing.
 That means it can:

-* Key out green screen
+* Key out green screens
 * Rotoscope a moving object or person
-* Combine multiple pieces of footage
+* Combine multiple pieces of footage on top of each-other
-* Stabilizing footage/tracking
-* Adding text and motion graphics to videos
+* Stabilizing and tracking objects
-* Warping, cropping, bluring, and color grading footage
+* Warping, cropping, blurring, and other effects
-* Remove unwanted objects from scenes
-* Adjusting rendered OpenEXR files
+* Combining and editing render passes of OpenEXR files

-However, Natron does *not* have 3D compositing features.
-You are better off using a specialized 3D package like Blender, Maya, Cinema4D, or 3DS Max, or alternatively using a 3D compositor like Nuke.
+Natron does *not* include 3D compositing features.
+You will need to use a 3D package like [Blender](https://www.blender.org/) to render your 3D objects before bringing them into Natron for compositing.

-**Q: Where can I donate to Natron?**
+### Where can I donate to Natron?

-Currently this is being actively dicussed but no unified solution has been reached.
-Hold on to your donations for now.
+While we appreciate your generosity Natron does not currently accept donations.